Marcus-idk/GohKunZhanMarcus_StringManipulator/README.md

 2) Branch Pruning: The recursion stops early when a valid string is found, since we know that thats the minimum number of required removals

-3) Efficiently checking for validity: A very common yet efficient method to check for validity, is to use a stack as shown in the function
+3) Efficiently checking for validity: A very common yet efficient method to check for validity, is to use a counting method as shown in the function

 ## Functions